Sign in

 Hassan Afolabi November 20, 2024

-The final international games of the calendar year has come to an end as African nations have their fate in their next AFCON tournament confirmed as qualification campaign was concluded.
+The final international games of the calendar year have come to an end as African nations have their fate in their next AFCON tournament confirmed, as the qualification campaign was concluded.

-Four-time champions, Black Stars of Ghana will not be involved in Morocco 2024 while there will not also be room for Cape Verde and Guinea.
+Four-time champions, the Black Stars of Ghana, will not be involved in Morocco 2024, while there will also be room for Cape Verde and Guinea.
 Zimbabwe secured qualification despite being the least ranked nation in their group.

-In South America, Brazil recorded no win in November while Argentina edged Peru for their only win.
-Ecuador, the only nation to win both their games overtakes three nations to move third on the CONMEBOL World Cup qualifiers.
+In South America, Brazil recorded no wins in November while Argentina edged Peru for their only win.
+Ecuador, the only nation to win both of their games, overtakes three nations to move third on the CONMEBOL World Cup qualifiers.

-FIFA World Cup status of nations in other continents are also close to being confirmed although the road ended for some.
-The Nations League in Europe and North America also provided exciting spectacle during the break.
+FIFA World Cup status of nations in other continents is also close to being confirmed, although the road ended for some.
+The Nations League in Europe and North America also provided an exciting spectacle during the break.

 Top Performers of November 2024 International Games